hmelberg/rulebook/README.md

   - Succinct: Easy to add many rules to many columns
   - Flexible: Use predefined rules or add your own functions or expressions
   - Smart: Suggest rules feature save you the work of generating rules
-  - Share: The rulebook can be saved and shared
+  - Share: The rulebook, including self-defined functions, can be saved and shared
   - Visualize: Get a quick visualization of amount and type of invalid data

 ## Installation